-Nancy Gates Madsen (department head), Elizabeth Steding (section head), Sören Steding (Münster program director)
+Elizabeth Steding ( Modern Languages, Literatures and Linguistics department head and section head), Sören Steding (Münster program director)

-Required for a major: Thirty-two hours, including eight hours in German above 300; up to eight hours may have English as the language of instruction (with prior approval by the German program); language immersion experience; a senior project (unless this is completed in another major); an oral proficiency examination in German.
-Writing requirement completed with GER 342, 460 or 470.
-Students interested in teaching should see the education department for secondary education minor requirements.
+Required for a major: Thirty-two hours, including eight hours in German above 300; up to eight hours may have English as the language of instruction (with prior approval by the German program); credit-bearing language immersion experience; a senior project (unless this is completed in another major); an oral proficiency examination in German.
+Writing requirement completed with GER 330, GER 340, GER 460 or GER 470.

 Recommended supporting courses for students majoring in German: Courses in German history; politics and anthropology; courses in another modern or classical language; courses in linguistics.

 Language immersion experience: For majors, a minimum of one semester of academic study in a country where German is an official language.
 For minors, at least one January Term (or a similar program) of academic study in such a country, although a semester is strongly recommended.
-Those preparing to teach must spend at least one semester of academic study in such a country.
 Program selection must be approved by the department for all majors and minors prior to departure.
-Luther College offers a semester program in Münster, Germany, every other year 2020, 2022).
+Luther College offers a semester program in Münster, Germany, every other year (2022, 2024).
 However, other programs may also fulfill this requirement.
 All majors and minors are strongly urged to help maintain and advance their language skills by completing courses in German during their final semesters at Luther.

 The department of Modern Languages, Literatures, and Linguistics has a Language Learning Center in Main Building.
-Language students have access to computerized language learning materials, to computers with audio and video editing software, and to video study rooms where they may view prerecorded foreign language videos and DVDs or watch live international TV.
+Language students have access to language learning materials, tutoring, computers and printers, and video study rooms.
 The Language Learning Center also houses the department's Foreign Language Media Library with over 800 foreign language films and a selection of leisure reading books and audio books for language learners.
 Students can check out these materials as well as audio and video equipment for their class assignments.
 The Language Learning Center also provides language students with valuable work-study experiences related to their interest in languages.